stefbez/eirinn-quinn-photography/README.md

 The other option instead of keeping the same feature, so that it would display in an aesthetically pleasing way would be to remove `background-attachment: fixed` all togther.

 ## Deployment

+The website can be found on the link at the top of the page and [here](https://stefbez.github.io/eirinn-quinn-photography/).
+I deployed the project using GitHub Pages.
+At the moment the deployed version uses the master branch, but if future updates are needed these can be done using a separate branch until all updates are tested thoroughly and can be deployed.

 ## Credits